 Men who've survived testicular cancer

 Generous donations from MoBros and MoSisters.
 (You guys rock!)

 Movember has been raising funds to help men live happier, healthier, longer lives since 2003.
 We're proud to have invested these funds into building Nuts & Bolts, especially for our testicular cancer community.

 Advice and guidance were provided by an international panel of experts in testicular cancer.

 Have you experienced testicular cancer yourself?
-We’re on the lookout for committed, trustworthy volunteers to coach and mentor others through the journey.
+We’re on the lookout for trustworthy volunteers to mentor others throughout the journey.

-We’re always looking to improve our work and make Nuts & Bolts even better.
+We’re always looking to improve and make Nuts & Bolts even better.
 If you’ve been through testicular cancer, your feedback will really help.